NinjaInShade/bootcamp-testimonials/README.md

 Users should be able to:

-- View the optimal layout for the page depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size
-- See hover states for all interactive elements on the page
+- Navigate the slider using either their mouse/trackpad or keyboard

 ### Screenshot